FrendsPlatform/FrendsTemplates/Templates/Databases/MicrosoftSQL/MicrosoftSQL to Oracle - Batch load/long-description.md

 This template process loads data from a table in a **MicrosoftSQL** database into a table in an **Oracle** database in chunks.
-This template process is meant to be used in conjuction with the "MicrosoftSQL to Oracle - Changes sync" template, which keeps the two tables synchronized after the initial load.
+This template process is meant to be used in conjunction with the "MicrosoftSQL to Oracle - Changes sync" template, which keeps the two tables synchronized after the initial load.

 ![Template](assets/MicrosoftSQL-to-Oracle-Batch-load.svg)